codefresh-io/cap-docs.codefresh.io/_docs/reporting/home-dashboard.md

 ---
-title: "Global analytics"
+title: "Home dashboard"
 description: ""
 group: reporting
 toc: true
 ---

 Get a global picture of runtimes, managed clusters, deployments, and pipelines in the Home dashboard.
 The Home dashboard is displayed when you log in to Codefresh.
-It provides enterprise-wide visualization into all areas of the integration and delivery processes in real-time.
+It provides system-wide visualization into all areas in real-time.

-Global filters allow you to narrow the scope of the data, and you can also drill down into specific entities for more details.
+Global filters allow you to narrow the scope of the data, and  drill down into specific entities for more details.

   {% include
    image.html